mikesol/wall/docs/src/io.md

 b"world"
 ```

+The interface for `socket` is the same as file with the exception that it takes a valid URL instead of a filename.

 In addition to files persisted to disk, `file` supports standard posix pipes like `/dev/stdin`.
+In the case of reads from pipes and sockets, the reading operation is blocking until a write has occured.